nirajumaretiya/tinygpu/README.md

-# tiny-gpu
+# tinygpu

 A minimal GPU implementation in Verilog optimized for learning how GPUs work from the ground up.

-Built with fewer than 15 fully documented Verilog files, tiny-gpu includes complete documentation on its architecture and ISA, working kernels for matrix addition and multiplication, and full support for kernel simulation with detailed execution traces.
+Built with fewer than 15 fully documented Verilog files, tinygpu includes complete documentation on its architecture and ISA, working kernels for matrix addition and multiplication, and full support for kernel simulation with detailed execution traces.

 ## Table of Contents